 How to Make Beer Brats on the Grill

-- Simmer: Place the tray on the hot side of the grill and cook until the beer comes to a low simmer (a few bubbles), about 4 minutes.
+- Simmer: Place the foil pan on the hot side of the grill and heat until the beer comes to a gentle simmer (a few bubbles), about 4 minutes.

-- Cook: Then, slide the pan to the cooler side of the grill.
-Cover the grill and cook with open vents for 18 to 20 minutes, turning once after the first 10 minutes.
-Using an instant read meat thermometer, check the internal temperature of the bratwurst after 18 minutes of total cooking time and remove from the heat once they register 140 to 145 degrees F.
+- Cook Through: Slide the pan to the cooler side of the grill.
+Close the lid and cook for 18 to 20 minutes, turning the brats once halfway through.
+Use an instant-read thermometer to check for an internal temperature of 140 to 145 degrees F.

-- Serve: Return the bratwurst to the pan with the sauerkraut and beer for serving.
+- Serve: Return the brats to the pan with the sauerkraut to stay warm.
+Serve on toasted buns with your favorite toppings.

 How to Cook Beer Brats Indoors